-Research in this area intersects with projects our staff has conducted in the transportation and energy sectors, where they have developed rates of return on transportation investments, developed gravity models, designed and implemented origin–destination (O–D) surveys, estimated the impacts of infrastructure investments on productivity, developed models to calculate the economic impacts of oil exploration and development scenarios on the Outer Continental Shelf (OCS), and assessed the safety and environmental impact of regulations on offshore energy development.
+Research in these areas intersect with projects our staff has conducted in the transportation and energy sectors, where we have developed rates of return on transportation investments, developed gravity models, designed and implemented origin–destination (O–D) surveys, estimated the impacts of infrastructure investments on productivity, developed models to calculate the economic impacts of oil exploration and development scenarios on the Outer Continental Shelf (OCS), and assessed the safety and environmental impact of regulations on offshore energy development.

 - Bureau of Ocean Energy Management (BOEM): Assessment of BOEM’s cost recoverable activities and development of updated fees.

 - Bureau of Safety and Environmental Enforcement (BSEE): Economic analysis and evaluation of regulatory initiatives, including (1) oil and gas production safety systems regulations, (2) blowout preventer (BOP) and well control regulations, and (3) exploratory drilling on the Arctic OCS.